kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_medical.md

 **Ticks**

 Using tweezers if available, grasp the tick where it is attached to the skin and pull straight out with steady, even pressure.
 Do not twist or jerk the tick.
 Do not squeeze the tick's body.
-Treat as you would a bug bite.
+Treat the area as you would for a bug bite.

-***Leaches***
+***Leeches***

-To remove a leach:
+To remove a leech:
 1. Pull it taut (but not too tight).
-2. Slide a fingernail or other flat object between the leach and your skin to detach it.
+2. Slide a fingernail or other flat object between the leech and your skin to detach it.
-3. Flick the leach away before it can reattach.
+3. Flick the leech away before it can reattach.
 4. Clean the wound and apply antibiotic ointment.
 5. Apply a bandage to control bleeding.
 It is normal for the wound to bleed for a while.

-Do not salt, burn, or pull the leach off, as this can cause the leach to regurgitate into the wound.
+Do not salt, burn, or pull the leech off, as this can cause the leech to regurgitate into the wound.

 ***Bites***